JoeltheSpider/JoeltheSpider/README.md

 - Projects at work 🔭
   - PyFuting : A fifa ultimate team trading companion based on futbin data and ensemble models.
   - Spotify-Sense : A music recommendation system based on spotify million playlist dataset and RL techniques.
-  - FindYourJam : A conjoint analysis based analyser that finds what kind of features in a track attracts the particular user. (realise your taste in music :)
 - I’m currently pursuing 🌱
   - Data Science Major at [PSG College of Technology](https://www.psgtech.edu/)
 - Currently playing 🎮